zhuchangzhan/SEAS/README.md

 # Generating the Molecular Absorption Cross Section Database
 (This will take a very very long time. ~A few days and take up about 5GB of Storage)

+# Bugs
+something is wrong when trying to git commit SEAS